bombolini/infinite-wget/README.md

 Keeps downloading as long as you feed the input

-This code keep your command running permanently as long as you feed the input file with fresh data.
+This code keeps your command running permanently as long as you feed the input file with fresh data.